agangwish/PID_Motor_Control/README.md

-"#2-level feedback controller for DC motor using PIC microcontroller"
+2-level feedback controller for DC motor using PIC microcontroller